Prince Edward Island: Arts

 The island's cultural traditions of art, music and creative writing are supported through the public education system.
 There is an annual arts festival, the Charlottetown Festival, hosted at the Confederation Centre of the Arts.

 Green Gables in Cavendish was a farm featured in Anne of Green Gables.

 Lucy Maud Montgomery, who was born in Clifton (now New London) in 1874, drew inspiration from the land during the late Victorian Era for the setting of her classic novel Anne of Green Gables (1908).
 The musical play Anne of Green Gables has run every year at the Charlottetown festival for more than four decades.
 The sequel, Anne & Gilbert, premiered in the Playhouse in Victoria in 2005.
 The actual location of Green Gables, the house featured in Montgomery's Anne books, is in Cavendish, on the north shore of PEI.

-Elmer Blaney Harris founded an artists colony at Fortune Bridge and set his famous play Johnny Belinda on the island.
-Robert Harris was a well-known artist.

 Prince Edward Island's documented music history begins in the 19th century with religious music, some written by the local pump and block maker and organ-importer Watson Duchemin.
 Several big bands including the Sons of Temperance Band and the Charlottetown Brass Band were active.
 Today, Acadian, Celtic, folk, and rock music prevail, with exponents including Gene MacLellan, his daughter Catherine MacLellan, Al Tuck, Lennie Gallant, Two Hours Traffic and Paper Lions.
 The celebrated singer-songwriter Stompin' Tom Connors spent his formative years in Skinners Pond.
 Celtic music is certainly the most common traditional music on the island, with fiddling and step dancing being very common.
 This tradition, largely Scottish, Irish and Acadian in origin is very similar to the music of Cape Breton and to a lesser extent, Newfoundland and is unique to the region.
 Due to the Islands influence as a former Highlander Clans Scottish colony, a March 4/4 for bagpipes was composed in honour of Prince Edward Island.